ftsartek/159352_A2/README.md

 #### Additional Features:
  - Return Flights: users can optionally book a return flight after making an initial flight selection, with the parameters of the return being automatically chosen (within 2 weeks of the initial flight, return only, no detours).
 Upon cancelling a flight, any related flights will also be cancelled.
+ - Admin Oversight: Administrator users can view a full list of users, aircraft, bookings or even schedules.
+These are all accessible from the menubar when logged in as the admin user.
+   - The admin can also see cancelled and complete bookings.
+Regular users viewing their own bookings can only see pending or complete ones.